 Did Kmart do anything to prevent it?

 In their defense, they haven’t just been idly sitting by, waiting for things to turn around.
-Kmart has tried a few things, including partnering with Univision (a Spanish-language television network here in the United States) by creating a game show that’s actually set in a Kmart store.
+Kmart has tried a few things, including partnering with Univision (a Spanish-language television network here in the United States) by creating a game show that’s set in a Kmart store.
 If you ever watched ‘Supermarket Sweep’ in the 1990s, then you know the premise of this game because it seems to be the same thing.
-Last year, they also featured a collection from popular Colombian actress Sofia Vergara (Gloria from ABC’s Modern Family) and have had her appear in both general-market and Spanish-language ads to promote her collection and the store itself.
+Last year, they also featured a collection from favorite Colombian actress Sofia Vergara (Gloria from ABC’s Modern Family) and had her appear in both general market and Spanish-language ads to promote her collection and the store itself.

 I’m not a retail analyst by any stretch of the imagination, but I don’t see Kmart being around in the next five to ten years.
 But, I welcome being proved wrong.
 What do you think?
 Do you think they’ll be around?
 When was the last time you shopped at a Kmart?
 Leave a comment below!